Trekking is often confused for a hike or a leisurely walk through the woods. But this couldn’t be further from the truth. What is trekking?

 DON’T: Consume carelessly.
 Under-eating or not drinking enough may leave you running on fumes before you go very far, while over-eating or over-drinking may put you at the peril of fatigue or indigestion.
 The central principle is that your nutritional requirements must be met.
 Trekking is about making the most of the little you can bring with you on the journey, so bring along enough to meet your nutritional requirement or, even better, invest in the local cuisine.

-The core principle, when it comes to trekking, is to enjoy the natural environment without disturbing it.
-Many extend this curtesy as far as cleaning the trails as they walk along them to ensure that future travelers can enjoy the scenery unabated by litter.
+When it comes to trekking, the core principle is to enjoy the natural environment without disturbing it.
+Many extend this courtesy as far as cleaning the trails as they walk along to ensure that future travelers can enjoy the scenery unabated by litter.

 Need Help Preparing for a Hike or Backpacking Trip?

 Check out our Hiking Equipment Guide for Beginners.
 It’s a complete list of gear that every beginner should have!

 Trekking will involve going on a multiple-day journey on foot to experience the wilderness or otherwise natural environment.

 This fundamentally differs from hiking, a day-long leisure affair, and backpacking which is more of a North American do-it-yourself affair.
 With the right amount of planning, you can have all the equipment necessary to ensure your enjoyment and safety during the journey.
 With enough guidance, you can enjoy the wilderness without disturbing the local wildlife or the environment.